 1. Frog Training Urinal for Boys

-This urinal from Purple Safety comes near to perfect.
+This urinal from Purple Safety is near perfect.
 Not only does it look super fun to use, but it also has plenty of great features.

 The whole urinal is frog-inspired.
 It has two large eyes at the top and is all green.
 In the middle of the catcher, there’s a water wheel that spins when your toddler pees.